jwcxz/vim-pandemic/README.md

 $ pandemic list-dead
 ```

-to find which bundles are still in the directory but not in the database file.
+to find which bundles are still in the directory but not in the database file
-You can then go delete those yourself.
+and vice-versa.
+You can then run `pandemic update` to get missing bundles or
+delete extra bundles yourself.

 ## But what about disabled bundles?